Authors: Tain-Tsair Hsu(許添財), Shin-Hsien Chen(陳世憲)

 Source: Business Cycle Forecasting Team, CDRI

 Figure 3.
-The annual growth rate of Transportation and Storage GDP and business cycle trend, 2020Q1~2024Q4
+The annual growth rate of Transportation and Storage GDP and business cycle trend, 2020Q1~2025Q3

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 4.
-Annual growth rate and cyclical trend of Private Real Fixed Capital formation, 2020Q1~2024Q4
+Annual growth rate and cyclical trend of Private Real Fixed Capital formation, 2020Q1~2025Q3

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 5.
-Annual growth rate and cyclical trend of net trade in Services Revenue and Expenditure, 2020Q1~2024Q4
+Annual growth rate and cyclical trend of net trade in Services Revenue and Expenditure, 2020Q1~2025Q3

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

-The unemployment rate is a lagging indicator of the business cycle, while Initial Acceptance of Unemployment Benefits can predict the unemployment rate.
-This lagging indicator can, in turn, predict leading indicators.
-Therefore, the Initial Acceptance of Unemployment Benefits (inverted) can be seen as a leading indicator of the business cycle.
-Employment is a coincident indicator of the business cycle, so the Initial Acceptance of Unemployment Benefits (inverted) can also predict employment trends.
+The unemployment rate is a lagging indicator of the business cycle.
+The Number of the Initial Acceptance of Unemployment Benefits can lead the unemployment rate, and a lagging indicator, when inverted, can in turn lead a Leading Indicator.
+Therefore, the Inverted Number of the Initial Acceptance of Unemployment Benefits can be treated as a Leading Cyclical Composite Index indicator.
+Employment is a Coincident Indicator of the business cycle, meaning the inverted number of initial accepted claims for unemployment benefits can lead employment.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan